 Climate activist Greta Thunberg tells U.N. climate summit: "You have stolen my dreams"

-Teen climate activist Greta Thunberg spoke at the United National Climate Action Summit on Monday, where she scolded world leaders for failing to address climate change.
+Climate activist Greta Thunberg spoke at the United Nations Climate Action Summit on Monday, where she scolded world leaders for failing to address climate change.
 The 16-year-old has become one of the leading voices for a generation confronting the consequences of a warmer planet.

 Thunberg recently celebrated the one-year anniversary of the start of her climate change movement.
 Last August, she began striking by herself outside the Swedish parliament, and soon, students around the world began walking out of school, demanding action from their governments.
 She's been called "the voice of the planet," and has even been nominated for the Nobel Peace Prize.